mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 As an example, I'll share a bug we encountered during final testing.

 Usually, when you plug a device into your network, it accepts whatever local IP address the router assigns.
-Some users want their devices to request a static, predictable IP address.
-This last release, we added support in TinyPilot's web interface for adding a static IP address.
+Some TinyPilot users want their devices to request a static, predictable IP address.
+This last release, we added support in TinyPilot's web interface for assigning a static IP address.

 Here's what the feature looked like during our pre-release testing: